Information for parents

 Information about the Parent and Family Drug Support Line (PFDSL) should be made available to all parents.
 PFDSL provides a free 24-hour, confidential telephone counselling, information and support service for parents and families concerned about alcohol and other drug use.
 Callers can speak with a professional counsellor, and/or a parent peer volunteer who has experience living with a child with alcohol or other drug issues.

 PFDSL can provide a copy of the booklet Inhalant use: A guide for parents & families which contains information for parents about VSU and/or a copy of their Parent and Family Information and Support Pack.
+For Aboriginal parents and families, please also see the Strong Spirit Strong Mind Sniffing and chroming: A guide for parents and carers worried about their children booklet.

 Parents can also be a driving force behind community action and structural change.
 Where appropriate, provide parents with information about organisations that engage with and empower families to respond to identified alcohol and other drug issues within their community.
 Visit the Local Drug Action Groups website as a starting point.